SEXUAL HARASSMENT ORDERS IN THE FWC

 All calls are 100% confidential.

-Sexual harassment in the workplace is unlawful but it is still an ongoing and challenging issue in Australian workplaces.
-Every employee has the right to a workplace free of sexual harassment and ensuring respect at work.
+Sexual harassment in the workplace is well and truly against the law, yet it is still an ongoing and challenging issue in Australian workplaces.
+Every employee has the right to work in a professional environment free of sexual harassment and ensuring they receive the utmost respect whilst at work.

 Consequently, the Federal Government has introduced a Bill to the Senate which aims to simplify and streamline sexual harassment, respect at work, legislation and allows the Fair Work Commission to deal with such complaints, as it would with the bullying complaints.
 These proposed legislative changes aim to provide greater protection for employees from sexual harassment in the workplace.